Get

 To ensure your Dalmatian thrives in an apartment, it’s important to create a comfortable living space that meets their needs.
 So, provide a cozy and designated area for your Dalmatian to rest, such as a comfortable dog bed or a crate.
 Make sure the area is away from drafts and noise to promote relaxation.

-Dalmatians also appreciate having their own toys and chew treats to keep them occupied.
+Dalmatians also appreciate having their own toys and safe chew treats to keep them occupied.
 Consider investing in rope toys or other durable chew toys to keep them mentally stimulated and prevent destructive chewing.
-It’s also important to provide access to fresh water and ensure they have a balanced meal daily that meets their nutritional needs–if they’re hungry, they can get destructive.
+It’s also important to provide access to fresh water and ensure they have balanced meals that meet their nutritional needs–if they’re hungry, they can get destructive.
 By creating a comfortable living space, you are setting the foundation for your pup to thrive in an apartment environment.

 Socialize Your Dalmatian in an Apartment Complex